GIScience/gis-training-resource-center/_sources/content/Modul_8/en_qgis_remote_sensing_raster_theorie.md

-# Remote Sensing and Raster data theorie 🛰️
+# Remote Sensing and Raster data theory 🛰️

 🚧This training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧